Submit A Tip Alternative Tip Form

 Chrome OS cant boot, requires recovery.

 A Chrome OS Recovery Disk is used to wipe and restore your Chrome device back to a factory state.
-You may switch on your Chrome device to find out that it will not boot, and ask you to recovery Chrome OS from a recovery disk.
-You can also use a recovery disk to wipe to a factory state, encase you were selling/giving away your Chrome device or you wanted to restore Chrome device to clean state.
-You can also use a recovery disk to restore your Chrome device back to a stable release of Chrome OS; if your device was having issues with a Dev or Beta version of Chrome OS, this is quick method to restore Chrome OS back to stable.
+You may switch on your Chrome device to find out that it will not boot, and will ask you to restore Chrome OS from a recovery image.

 Creating a Recovery Disk